-Supplement to psychological counselling
+Supplement to psychological counseling

-If you are a member of the health insurance, Sygeforsikringen Danmark, in group 1 or 2, you can be referred to a crisis counselling course with a psychologist.
+If you are a member of the health insurance, Sygeforsikringen Danmark in group 1 or 2 you can be referred to a crisis counseling course with a psychologist.
 Your own physician or the duty doctor can refer you to a relevant psychologist.
-The course will consist of 12 consultations, which must begin within 6 months and end 12 months after the incident at the latest.
+The course will consist of 12 consultations, which have to be begun within 6 months and end 12 months after the incident at the latest.

-You do not have to do everything by yourself
+Box: You do not have to do everything by yourself

 If you are an independent person, who are used to handling things on your own, you may find it difficult to acknowledge that you need help.
-Re-member that you have experienced a violent and exceptional incident.
+Remember that you have experienced a violent and exceptional incident.
 Do not consider it a failure, if you need help in this situation.